 My advice is to focus on learning one bird at a time.
 When I see a bird I don’t know, my first stop is the Cornell Lab of Ornithology’s Merlin Bird ID App.
 Given your location, date, bird size, color and where you see it (soaring, in a tree, at a feeder, etc.) the app gives you a list of possible birds.
 The list includes numerous pictures and song recordings to help you make the match.

-Like the Baltimore Oriole I mentioned before, birds can look very different depending on what season it is.
+Like the Baltimore Oriole I mentioned earlier, birds can look very different depending on what season it is.
 It also depends on whether it’s a male or female and if it’s a juvenile or adult.
 In the case of seasonal migrants, you may only have a brief window to spot them.
-If you’re interested in a bit more detail about the species you’ve identified, eBird and www.allaboutbirds.org from the Cornell Lab of Ornithology are other great resources.

 Beyond the Feeder

-If you own some woods, or have a yard with space for trees, there’s a lot more you can do to attract birds than simply setting up some feeders.
-We’ve got an entire webpage dedicated to increasing wildlife and habitat in your woods.
-There you can find tons of resources for landowners interested in improving habitat for wildlife.
-The principles of providing diverse sources of food, water, shelter and native species apply, no matter the scale.
+If you own some woods, or have a yard with space for trees, there’s a lot more you can do to attract birds than simply setting up feeders.
+We’ve got an entire webpage dedicated to improving habitat and increasing wildlife in your woods.
+There you’ll find tons of resources for landowners interested in improving habitat for birds.
+Whether you live on a city lot, or a hundred acre farm, the principles of providing diverse sources of food, water, shelter and native species apply, no matter the scale.